-According to The Wycliffe Bible Commentary, the kingdom of heaven “refers to the Messianic kingdom promised in the OT, of which Jesus was about to be presented as king.”
-Wycliffe goes on to note that the term kingdom of God “often has a wider connotation, but usually in the Gospels the two are used interchangeably.”
+According to The Wycliffe Bible Commentary, the kingdom of heaven “refers to the Messianic kingdom promised in the OT [Old Testament], of which Jesus was about to be presented as king.”
+Wycliffe notes that the term kingdom of God “often has a wider connotation, but usually in the Gospels [Matthew, Mark, Luke, and John], the two are used interchangeably.”

 The “kingdom of God” is evidently a more comprehensive term than the “kingdom of heaven” and embraces all created intelligences both in heaven and on earth who are willingly subject to God and thus in fellowship with him.
 The “kingdom of heaven,” more precisely the “kingdom of the heavens,” is a term descriptive of any type of rulership God may assert on the earth at a given period . . . .

-Matthew Henry’s Commentary on the Whole Bible adds that the kingdom of heaven has been opened “to all believers, by the death and resurrection of Jesus Christ.
+Matthew Henry’s Commentary on the Whole Bible states that the kingdom of heaven was opened “to all believers, by the death and resurrection of Jesus Christ.
 It is a kingdom of which Christ is the Sovereign. . . .
 It is a kingdom of heaven, not of this world, a spiritual kingdom. . . .”

-Wycliffe explains that the Greek word translated as “within” in Luke 17:21 may mean “among,” a viewpoint that Matthew Henry acknowledges.
+Wycliffe explains that the Greek word that is translated in Luke 17:21 as “within” may mean “among,” and Henry shares this viewpoint.
 Wycliffe goes on to say, “Jesus asserted that the kingdom of God was already present and needed only to be recognized.
-He had brought the kingdom with him and was living among them.”
-This explanation is compatible with the view expressed earlier by Unger’s and it seems to suggest that the kingdom of heaven began while Jesus Christ was still ministering on Earth.
+He [Jesus Christ] had brought the kingdom with him and was living among them.”
+This additional explanation by Wycliffe is compatible with the view expressed by Unger.